francescoalemanno/KissABC.jl/README.md

 ```julia
 res,_ = ABCDE(plan, 0.1, nparticles=200,parallel=true)
 ```
-In any case we chose a tolerance on distances equal to `0.1`, a number of simulated particles equal to `200`, we enabled Threaded parallelism, and the simulated posterior results are in `res`, while in `Δ` we can find the distances calculated for each sample.
+In any case we chose a tolerance on distances equal to `0.1`, a number of simulated particles equal to `200`, we enabled Threaded parallelism, and the simulated posterior results are in `res`, we are ignoring all the other information returned via `_`.
 We can now extract the results:
 ```julia
 prsample=[rand(prior) for i in 1:5000] #some samples from the prior for comparison